 Integrated systems work well in a unified communications and collaboration-focused setting.
 Enterprises are essentially building their own unified communications platforms by opting for bundled services that include all the components of unified communications.
 Further, customization allows enterprises to make or remove add-ons as needed.
 Unified communications is a continuing need that requires dynamic features.

 The current unified communications market is cluttered with a glut of vendors, developers, and suppliers, making the buying process complicated and collaboration among employees difficult.
+Managing interoperability can also be challenging, too.
 An effective unified communications system is one simple platform with single logins, uniform tools, and centralized interfaces for all applications.

 Enterprises need to pay attention to current trends that will help shape a robust unified communications strategy.
 The future of unified communications is simple, customized, consolidated, and mobilized in a cloud environment.